top of page

 Second Branch was begun in 1314/5 and is called Monymusk Branch, it was at Forglen, Banffshire.

-Third Branch was when the youngest member of the main branch went to Antrim and his sons began three branches in Northern Ireland after 1620
+Third Branch was when the youngest member of the main branch went to Antrim and two of his sons began lines in Northern Ireland as well as the last of the original line from Fife who also began a line there after 1620.

 Fourth Branch is in Aberdeenshire and was called Fetternear Branch: It continues with family members from the Main Trunk who live and work in Aberdeenshire, which includes the Woolen Mills Family in Aberdeen and extra lines in Aberdeernshire.